-I regularly offer the Breathworks ‘Mindfulness for Health’ course as an 8 weeks, 2 hours a week live mindfulness course on Zoom, but it is also available to commission as an online or an in-person course in your workplace.
+I regularly offer the Breathworks ‘Mindfulness for Health’ course as an 8 weeks, 2 hours a week live mindfulness course on Zoom, but it is also available to commission as an online or in-person course in your workplace.

 The course is designed to support and inspire adults living with pain, fatigue and other physical health conditions.
+Attendance is recognised as a pre-requisite for training as a Breathworks mindfulness teacher, so I welcome both beginners and more experienced mindfulness practitioners, ensuring that together we create an inspiring learning environment for everyone.

 Each 2 hour Zoom session has a 15 minutes comfort break and you are welcome to turn your camera off and move around, lie down, sit or stand at any point in order to take care of yourself.
 We always begin and end with guided mindfulness meditations that support the teaching focus for that week, to ensure that your participation is a restful as well as a productive one.